 The Dangers of Microwave Popcorn Bags Include Toxins That Can Make You Sick.

-Chemicals are used to coat the inside of the popcorn bag.
+Manufactures use chemicals to coat the inside of the popcorn bag.
+Including:

-- The EPA identified PFOA as a “likely carcinogen” in 2005
+- Identified by the EPA as a “likely carcinogen” in 2005

 - Teflon and other nonstick chemicals known as PFAS chemicals have been linked to serious health risks like cancer and thyroid disease.